 Austin, Texas & Monahans Sandhills State Park

-Take a hike in one of Texas’ amazing hill country parks or explore the city like a local.
+Take a hike in one of Texas’ fantastic hill country parks or explore the city like a local.
 Austin to New Mexico is a long drive, so break it up with an overnight stop at Monahans Sandhills State Park.

 Carlsbad, New Mexico

 If you have time for more adventures, Guadalupe Mountains National Park is only a half hour away and includes mountains, vibrant colors during autumn, and good birding hot spots near Frijole Ranch and Smith Springs or McKittrick Canyon.
-Carlsbad Caverns is a great place to set up camp for a day or two; between the two parks there are also tons of trails available for all skill levels.
+Carlsbad Caverns is a great place to set up camp for a day or two; between the two parks, there are also tons of trails available for all skill levels.

 White Sands, New Mexico